GIScience/gis-training-resource-center/content/Wiki/en_qgis_map_making_wiki.md

 Before adding a legend, make sure that:

-- All your layers have an explicit name ("rivers", "primary roads",...)
+- All your layers have an explicit name ("rivers", "primary roads",...).
 - You use the final version of your map (no more layers to add, move, rename or modify).
 You can still modify them later but you will have to redo the legend.

 To add a legend, you can use the __add legend__ button on the __left toolbar__.